Appleseed/learn/docs/portal/designer/index.rst

 ---------------
 To work on the design of an Appleseed aite you need to have an Appleseed site installed, either set up on your local machine, or set up on the web with a way to push files to it, generally either by FTP or CICD.

-The files for updating the design of an Appleseed site are located in the **/Design** folder of the site, which is one of the folders in the Appleseed folder locate in the root folder of the site.
+The files for updating the design of an Appleseed site are located in the **/Design** folder of the site, which is in the Appleseed folder located in the root folder of the site.

 Making a Layout
 ---------------